-A ‘second wave’ of coronavirus cases?
-Not yet, experts say
+2nd wave of virus cases?
+Experts say we’re still in the 1st

 In The Wall Street Journal last week, Vice President Mike Pence wrote in a piece headlined “There Isn’t a Coronavirus ‘Second Wave'” that the nation is winning the fight against the virus.

 Many public health experts, however, suggest it’s no time to celebrate.
-About 120,000 Americans have died from the new virus and there are worrisome recent increases in reported cases in the South and West.
+About 120,000 Americans have died from the new virus and daily counts of new cases in the U.S. are the highest they’ve been in more than a month, driven by alarming recent increases in the South and West.

 But there is at least one point of agreement: “Second wave” is probably the wrong term to describe what’s happening.